fpinscala/fpinscala/README.md

 To get a menu of possible main methods to execute.

-To run unit-tests for a package (for example: `fpinscala.gettingstarted`) you can do:
+To run unit-tests for a file you can do:

+    > test:runMain fpinscala.gettingstarted.GettingStartedProps

+To run all unit-tests:

-    > runMain fpinscala.gettingstarted.checkAll
+    > test:runMain fpinscala.checkAll

 All code in this repository is [MIT-licensed](http://opensource.org/licenses/mit-license.php).
 See the